angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 }
 ```

 In this case, greetings is not defined.
 As greetings is not in the scope of _myCallback_.
-As you can see, scopes depends on where are defined the variables and code blocks.
+As you can see, scopes depends on where the variables and code blocks are defined.
 Scopes are important when it comes to working with callbacks.
 This is not everything when it comes to scopes, and we will see more of them in the future.

 > Remember the difference between **var** and **let**?
 It basically comes down to scopes.

+> **Pro Tip:** To avoid the so called _callback hell_, you must structure the nested callbacks in separate functions and modules.

 ### Arrow functions

-As we saw, functions can be declared in different ways.
-In ES6 a new way of declaring _anonymous_ functions was implemented: The _arrow functions_.
+As we saw, we can declare functions in different ways.
+In ES6 exists a new way to declare _anonymous_ functions: The _arrow functions_.

 ```js
 setTimeout(()=>{